jaywreddy/spiderpig/lab_1/README.md

 Our tool will be the DI-WIRE CNC wirebender, which is currently located in the Invention Lab.
 Explore some of the project on the [Pensa Labs site](http://www.pensalabs.com/bendables/) to see what people have used the machine for.
 Note that this machine can only do 2D bends, whereas production machines would be full 3D.

 The [user manual](http://static1.squarespace.com/static/53ac5d6ee4b02ecfa224b242/t/54611765e4b043f3ac05a1bc/1415649125267/DIWire_User_Manual.pdf) covers the operation of the machine and driver software.
 The "Wireware" software, which runs the machine, makes toolpaths from imported dxfs which we will generate.
 It can do some interpretation of curved lines, but it doesn't do a great job.
-So our strategy will be to
+So our strategy will be to generate the exact points that will be bent by the machine.

 ## Joinery for 1D structures